next-hat/documentation/docs/guides/nanocl/advanced-usage/virtual-machine.md

 nanocl vm image create ubuntu-22 ubuntu-22.04-minimal-cloudimg-amd64.img
 ```

-You can notice few options being used:
+Here is some information about the options being utilized:

 * `ubuntu-22` - the name of the image.
 * `ubuntu-22.04-minimal-cloudimg-amd64.img` - the path of the image.